 Tastes to Favor and Avoid

 Pitta is pacified by the sweet, bitter, and astringent tastes and aggravated by the pungent, sour, and salty tastes.
-Understanding these tastes allows us to make better choices whether or not we have an extensive list of Pitta-Pacifying Foods handy.
+Understanding these tastes allows us to make better choices whether or not we have an extensive list of Pitta-Balancing Foods handy.

 - Favor naturally sweet foods like sweet fruits, most grains, squashes, root vegetables, milk, ghee, and fresh yogurt.

-- The sweet taste is cooling and heavy but also anti-inflammatory.
+- The sweet taste is cooling and heavy.
 It pacifies heat, satisfies thirst, benefits the skin and hair, and tends to be grounding, nourishing, strength building, and satisfying.

 - Emphasizing the sweet taste does NOT require us to eat large amounts of refined sugar or sugary sweet foods; naturally sweet foods are best.

 - The bitter taste predominates bitter greens—like kale, dandelion greens, and collard greens.
 It is also found in bitter melon, Jerusalem artichokes, dark chocolate, and pitta balancing spices like cumin, neem leaves, saffron, and turmeric.

 - The bitter taste is exceptionally cooling, but also drying.

-- Bitters cleanse the pallet and improve the sense of taste.
+- Bitters cleanse the palate and improve the sense of taste.
 They tone the skin and muscles, benefit the blood, relieve burning and itching sensations, satisfy thirst, balance the appetite, support digestion, and help to absorb moisture, sweat, and excess pitta.

 - The astringent taste is basically a flavor of dryness—a chalky taste that dries the mouth and may cause it to contract (picture biting into a very green banana).

 - Legumes—adzuki beans, black-eyed peas, chickpeas, kidney beans, lentils, pinto beans, soybeans, and so forth—are classically astringent in taste.
 Some fruits, vegetables, grains, baked goods, and spices are also astringent in taste—things like apples, cranberries, pomegranate, artichokes, broccoli, cauliflower, lettuce, popcorn, rice cakes, crackers, basil, coriander, dill, fennel, parsley, and turmeric.

 - The astringent taste is heavy, cold, and dry.